rewindtty/rewindtty/README.md

 - **Web browser player**: Advanced browser-based player available at https://github.com/rewindtty/browser_player
 - **Upload to cloud**: Upload sessions to remote servers for sharing and collaboration

-## Interactive Mode ⚠️ Experimental
+## Interactive Mode

 rewindtty now supports an **interactive mode** that provides a script-like experience similar to `script` and `scriptreplay` utilities.
 This mode allows you to record and replay terminal sessions in real-time with enhanced interactivity.

-**Note**: This feature is currently experimental and may have limitations or bugs.
+**Note**: ⚠️ This feature is currently experimental and may have limitations or bugs.

 ### Interactive vs Legacy Mode Comparison